Andreachurchwell/march-madness-bracket-simulator/README.md

 | `Iowa St.` | about `6.7%` |
 | `Saint Louis` | about `6.0%` |

-One of the main project takeaways is that the deterministic bracket picked `Michigan`, while the most common simulated champion was `Duke`.
+One of the main pre-tournament takeaways was that the deterministic bracket picked `Michigan`, while the most common simulated champion was `Duke`.

+### Post-Tournament Evaluation

+After the 2026 tournament finished, I added an evaluation view to compare the deterministic baseline bracket and the consensus Monte Carlo bracket against the real results.

+Baseline deterministic bracket:

+- `42 / 63` correct picks
+- `66.7%` overall accuracy
+- correctly picked `Michigan` as the national champion

+Consensus Monte Carlo bracket:

+- `42 / 63` correct picks
+- `66.7%` overall accuracy
+- did **not** pick the eventual champion in the consensus path

+The two approaches ended up tied on total correct picks, but they got there differently.
+The Monte Carlo consensus bracket did a little better in some early rounds, while the deterministic bracket held up better late and correctly landed the championship outcome.

 ---

-## ✨ App
+## App

 The Streamlit app currently shows: